arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - `MachineControl_DigitalProgrammables.readAll()`: Used to read the states of all available channels collectively.
 - `MachineControl_DigitalProgrammables.toggle()`: Used to invert the states of all the channels.

+Open the Serial Monitor to watch the I/Os states.
 The sketch will showcase the reading and state control process of the I/Os of the channels.

 ![Programmable Digital I/O demo running](assets/prog-io-ani.gif)